Measuring Engineering Teams:

 Throughput vs. Lead-time Percentiles

-As an alternative to measure your team velocity with story or function points, you can use throughput.
+As an alternative to measuring your team velocity with story or function points, you can use throughput.
 The Weekly Pull Request Throughput is the number of pull requests closed in a given week.
 As a manager, you want this number to vary as few as possible because it means that the team is working in a healthy and sustainable pace.